 The dedication to progress flows from the top down.
 The ability to monitor their players within Hudl helps the staff keep everything organized in the buildup to a big match.
 “It tells us a lot about our players,” said Cowley.
 “Their willingness to want to learn and to improve [means] dedicating time.”
 From their perspective, it’s one of the factors that has seen them go on this remarkable run.

 The staff are realistic, but they see both as an achievable feat.
 “If they continue to work hard, games like Ipswich and Brighton will be there every Saturday,” said Cowley.
-With video analysis at the forefront, the edge might just get them to where they want to be.
+With video analysis at the forefront, this edge might just get them to where they want to be.